fortedigital/EpiServer.AzureSearch/README.md

     // (...)
 }
 ```
-You need to pass `AzureSearchServiceConfiguration` object with your service name and the admin key.
+You need to pass your service name and the admin key.

 _Step 2._
 ```c#